 - 7. Hearings must be held at times and locations convenient to potential or actual beneficiaries and with accommodation for the handicapped.
 Public hearing notices should include information to accommodate special needs. - 8.
 The needs of non-English speaking residents must be met in the case of public hearings where a significant number of non-English speaking residents can be reasonably expected to participate.
 Also, see DCA's Language Access Plan Guidance for CDBG at https://dca.ga.gov/node/3858 for further information regarding times when public hearing notices must also be published in another language (usually Spanish).
-New CDBG Recipients will also be required to prepare a local Language Access Plan (LAP) (see the Grant Award Special Conditions for details). - 9.
+New CDBG Recipients will also be required to prepare a local Language Access Plan (LAP) (see the Grant Award Special Conditions for details).
+Similarly, Recipients with existing LAPs, adopted within the past five (5) years, will be required to update the plan, making considerations for the new target area(s) and its language access needs.
+To maintain compliance with the requirements set forth in Executive 13166 and other LEP related quidance, LAPs must be re-evaluated every five (5) years. - 9.
 Recipient files must contain documentary evidence that the actions listed in this section have been taken, including tear sheets of actual notices and minutes of hearings. - 10.
 Applicants and Recipients must provide technical assistance to groups representative of persons of low- and moderate-income that request such assistance in developing proposals, with the level and type of assistance to be determined by the local unit of government. - 11.
 As required by HUD regulations and state law, citizens must be provided with reasonable and timely access to local meetings, information, and records relating to the local government's proposed and actual use of CDBG funds. - 12.
-In the event the Recipient receives a written complaint or grievance concerning the CDBG project, a timely written response must be made within 15 working days. - 13.
-This section may not be construed to restrict the responsibility or authority of the
+In the event the Recipient receives a written complaint or grievance concerning the

-Recipient for the development and execution of its Community Development Block Grant project.
+CDBG project, a timely written response must be made within 15 working days.

-- B. Should DCA receive a citizen's complaint regarding a Recipient's CDBG project, DCA will adhere to the following: - 1.
+- 13. This section may not be construed to restrict the responsibility or authority of the Recipient for the development and execution of its Community Development Block Grant project. - B. Should DCA receive a citizen's complaint regarding a Recipient's CDBG project, DCA will adhere to the following: - 1.
 DCA will only take action if complaints indicate noncompliance with law, regulation, or policy.
 Other complaints regarding the project should be addressed at the local level. - 2.
 Upon receipt of a complaint, DCA shall transmit a copy of the complaint to the Recipient and request a response within fifteen (15) calendar days; - 3.
 If the response indicates the Recipient is in noncompliance with law, regulation or policy, DCA shall require corrective action and advise the complainant of its decision; - 4.
 DCA shall respond to written complaints only and then only if evidence indicates that relief has previously been sought at the local level.